This article may contain compensated links. Learn more in our disclaimer.

 You’ll be “offered a help” to solve it now and on the spot.

 I was asked to give “all the money I have.

 Just Google and you’ll find a lot of stories.

-From that day on I never kept more than 200 000 IDR in my pocket when riding a scooter in Bali.
+That’s why also many locals advice everyone to have two wallets in Bali – one for police, another one for other spendings.
+I never keep more than 200 000 IDR in my pocket / police wallet, when riding a scooter in Bali.
 And I would recommend you to do the same.